 CIE is part of Cambridge Assessment, a not-for-profit organisation and part of the University of Cambridge.
 The needs of teachers and learners are at the core of what we do.
 CIE invests constantly in improving its qualifications and services.
-Educational research informs all we do to improve qualifications.
+We draw upon education research in developing our qualifications.